amc19008/Venom_Gene_Annotation/README.md

     https://www.ncbi.nlm.nih.gov/Traces/wgs/?page=1&view=tsa

 For this example we will use a combination of the two types (diy and ncbi) for two scorpion species (Chaerilus stockmannorum and Tityus serrulatus), in both nucleotide and amino acid formats.
-(You can also import all of these from the '/fastas' folder on this git to follow along)
+(You can also import all of these from the '/fastas' folder on this git to follow along using wget and the raw URL [wget ])

 NCBI downloads renamed: